Geography

 Overview

 Students who are curious about the world around them and interested in the environment, sustainability, culture and technology should consider majoring in geography at SIUE.
+A major in geography exposes students to international issues and perspectives.
+In addition to regional courses in Asia, Europe, Latin America and North America, geography majors study issues of global concern, including climate change, economic development and international migration.

 What can I do with a degree in geography?

-We offer the only geography program in the St. Louis metropolitan area and as such, our graduates are in demand for positions in the region’s growing geospatial workforce.
+SIUE offers the only geography program in the St. Louis metropolitan area and as such, our graduates are in demand for positions in the region’s growing geospatial workforce.

 - Geospatial analysts